 teenagers, “it gives them access to lots of different knowledge bases, broadens their perspectives and opens up their social reach and social engagement”.

-The basics of old-fashioned parenting have to be applied to the internet, he says.
+The basics of old-fashioned parenting skills have to be applied to the internet, he says.

 Preparing a child for the online world, long before they hit their teens, is similar to many other aspects of parenting, whether it is preparing them to cross the road safely